The course consists of 7 units (6 mandatory and 1 optional).

 - Safe operation of powered garden machinery (2 credits)

 - Establishing, repairing and maintaining a lawn (2 credits)

 - Practical skills in vegetable growing (2 credits)

 - Practical skills in the maintenance of established soft fruit (2 credits)

 - Practical skills in the maintenance of established top fruit (2 credits)

 This is a one-year course.
 The course is taught 5 hours a week over 29 weeks with one visit and four assessment days.

 The course follows the academic timetable, comprising three separate terms with half term breaks within each.

-Tuition Fee: £550 to include free access to Hever Castle gardens for the duration of the course.
+Tuition Fee: £675 to include annual membership for Hever Castle & Gardens for the duration of the course.